mikefak/CyberCompWriteups/Iowa NCCDC Team4.md

 Though we did get a competitive anomaly score, It could have been a lot better.
 A decent bulk of the anomalies involved outputting netcat prompts into a script to solve automatically.
 Though most of the people with programming knowledge knew the logic of these operations, the process of receiving/sending information through netcat was not easy.
 Practice with these technologies, along with learning to write adaptable scripts, will prove to be useful in the future.

-Finally, out process of securing our system from planted flags were flawed.
-There were alternative measure that we could have used to supress red-teams ability to plant flags.
+Finally, our process of securing our system from planted flags were flawed.
+There were alternative measure that we could have used to supress the red-teams ability to plant flags that we were unable to execute in the given amount of pre-competition time which ended up hurting us later during the competition.

 ### Conclusion